Richard Swan (author)

 Richard Swan is an English author known for writing the Empire of the Wolf trilogy of fantasy novels.
-In 2025, he published Grave Empire, the first novel in a new series of books set within the Empire of the Wolf universe.
+In 2025, he published Grave Empire, the first novel in the Great Silence trilogy, a new series of books set within the Empire of the Wolf universe.
 He wrote Infinite State, a dystopian science fiction novel set to be published by Tor Books in 2026.
-Swan also wrote the Great Silence trilogy, and the Art of War trilogy.
+Swan also wrote the Art of War trilogy.
 He has also written works set within the Warhammer universe and published by Black Library.

+Grave Empire was nominated for a 2026 British Fantasy Award in the Best Fantasy Novel category.